-But as I continued to think about what to do, I thought, “I’ll just put some seeds into the ground and see what happens.
+But as I continued to think about what to do, I felt compelled to plant at least a little something in the garden.
+I thought, “I’ll just put some seeds into the ground and see what happens.
 If they grow, they grow.
-If the don’t, they don’t.
-If the weeds or insects or birds get the best of them, well so be it.
+If they don’t, they don’t.
+Maybe the weeds or insects or birds get the best of them, well so be it.
 At least I can say I tried.”
+No fuss.

 Boy am I glad I did it.
 I learned so much from that one decision.
 The biggest thing I learned is what I like to call “the art of speed gardening.”

 Whatever amount of time I had available (usually only 15 minutes here and there), I would say, “I only have 15 minutes.
 How much can I get done in that amount of time?
 Go!”
 And as fast as I could, I would weed as much as possible, plant as much as possible, or harvest as much as possible.
 When the time was up, I would stop wherever I was at and be done for the day.

 My goodness, I got a lot accomplished during those speed bursts.

 Looking back, if I knew then what I know now, I would have mulched heavily to keep the weeds down because I seem to recall an astronomical amount of my speed gardening sessions being spent on weed control.
 I have since learned that there is a better way…called mulch.

 I also learned that I needed the garden more than it needed me.
 It gave me a place to stay anchored to my spiritual self.
 There is something about being in nature that heals and lifts.

 I found myself pouring my tears and my heart out to the Lord while I was in my garden.
 It became a sanctuary for me during my hour of need.